 1b: The P-CSCF receives a SIP INVITE for a MT session towards a UE

-2: IMS Session establishment continues.

-3: IMS AS determines that localized routing may be applicable to this session (depending on the service and use case this may be at different points in the IMS session establishment)
+2: IMS AS or P-CSCF determines that localized routing may be applicable to this session (depending on the service (e.g. using ICSI) and use case)

 Editor's note: How the IMS AS determines the need for localized routing is FFS.

-4: The IMS requests the P-CSCF to create an IMS media bearer for this session (according to the SDF agreed in the session establishment procedure) - included in this message is an indication that localized media bearers are preferred.

-5: The P-CSCF uses the Npcf_PolicyAuthorization_Create or Modify service specifying the UE's routing it wishes to influence and the list of DNAI that are applicable. (the P-CSCF continues the IMS Session establishment procedure).
+3: The P-CSCF queries the PCF about the UE location, which is returned to the P-CSCF.

+4: The P-CSCF determines the DNAI (to allow P-CSCF to select a specific IMS-AGW)..

 Editor's note: How the P-CSCF determines or obtains the DNAI is FFS.

-6: Based on configurationthe P-CSCF determines the applicable AGW (and hence UPF) the media session will utilize and requests modification of the PDU session to create the requested media bearer to the selected AGW (indicating SCC mode 2 or SCC mode 3); the SMF selects the UPF SA and inserts the UPF ULC according to existing procedures.
+5: Based on configuration, the P-CSCF determines the applicable AGW, allocates an IMS AGW media IP address.
+When the AGW media IP address is allocated, the IMS session establishment can continue. and the P-CSCF then requests modification of the PDU session to create the requested media bearer to the selected AGW (indicating SCC mode 2 or SCC mode 3); the SMF, based on the DNAI, selects the UPF Session Anchor and may insert an UPF ULC according to existing procedures.

-Editor's note: Whether and If steps 5 and 6 can be combined into a single interaction is FFS.

 Editor's note: Determination if support for both SSC mode 2 and 3 is FFS.

 7: Media Bearer established.